 So how does it taste?
 Interestingly enough, to my taste buds, it’s not unlike a slightly smokey, peaty scotch.
 It reminds me a bit of Talisker, but with a bit more fruitiness to it.
 I find it odd to describe something that, by rights shouldn’t taste anything like a rainy afternoon in the Scottish Highlands.
 But this is my best description of it.
 It’s the kind of drink you can imagine sipping while sitting by a fire, reading a good book with some Classical music playing in the background.

 I would also guess that the non-aged clear Slivovice is harsher and more fruity, less smokey and rich, just due to the lack of aging.
 But this aged plum brandy is quite nice on a cold night.
+You can drink Slivovice chilled (no ice) or at room temperature, depending on your own personal preference.

 But you know what’s even cooler about this product?
 You don’t have to go all the way to the Czech Republic to try Slivovice.
 It’s exported all the way here to Canada, and you can find it easily enough through the LiquorConnect website, which is a fantastic search engine if you are trying to find out which alcohols are sold where in Alberta.
 Jelinek, Sudli and Moravska are all companies whose plum brandies can be purchased in Alberta.
 Cheers!